adjust/ios_sdk/README.md

 duplicate transaction IDs are skipped.
 This is especially useful for In-App Purchase tracking.
 See an example below.

-If you want to track In-App Purchases, please make sure to call `trackRevenue` after `finishTransaction` in `paymentQueue:updatedTransaction` only if the state changed to `SKPaymentTransactionStatePurchased`:
+If you want to track In-App Purchases, please make sure to call `trackEvent` after `finishTransaction` in `paymentQueue:updatedTransaction` only if the state changed to `SKPaymentTransactionStatePurchased`: